-Reduce GHG emissions across our entire value chain by 30%
+Reduce GHG emissions across our entire value chain by 30%4

+Water

-- 1 Suntory Group plants that manufactures finished products - 2 Reduction per unit production based on the business fields in 2015 - 3 Coffee, barley, grapes - 4 Based on emissions in 2019 Initiatives To achieve the 2030 target, we are globally promoting various water-related initiatives such as activities to conserve and restore the natural environment.
+To achieve the 2030 target, Suntory Group is globally promoting various water-related initiatives such as activities to conserve and restore the natural environment.
 We started the Natural Water Sanctuary Initiative to cultivate water resources in forests in 2003.
-Now we have 22 Suntory Natural Water Sanctuaries in 15 prefectures which cover a total area of approximately 12,000ha and supply more than twice the amount of water used by our plants in Japan.
-In 2021, we signed a partnership agreement with the Alliance for Water Stewardship, an internationally prestigious organization that promotes water conservation and stewardship (responsible management of water resources) globally, to take a leadership role in promoting water stewardship in Japan.
-As part of our GHG reduction efforts, we have switched purchased electricity to 100% renewable in all our 63 manufacturing sites and R&D facilities in Japan, the Americas and Europe by 2022.
+Now we have 23 Suntory Natural Water Sanctuaries in 16 prefectures which cover a total area of more than 12,000 hectares and supply more than twice the amount of water used by our plants in Japan.
+In 2023, we received the highest level of certification-Platinum-from the Alliance for Water Stewardship, an internationally prestigious organization that promotes water conservation and stewardship (responsible management of water resources).
+Four Suntory Group plants currently hold AWS certification.

+Climate Action

+Suntory Group has switched purchased electricity to 100% renewable in all our 63 manufacturing sites and R&D facilities in Japan, the Americas and Europe by 2022.
 In addition, we introduced internal carbon pricing to from 2021 and plan to invest a total of approximately 100 billion yen by 2030 to promote decarbonization.
 The company estimates that these actions together will amount to a reduction of approximately 1 million tons of greenhouse gas (GHG) emissions in its direct operations compared to a business-as-usual projection for 2030.
+In addition, in 2022 Suntory Group signed a basic agreement with Yamanashi Prefecture to realize an environmentally harmonious and sustainable society, with the aim to introduce, by 2025, a 16-megawatt Yamanashi Model Power-to-Gas (P2G) System.
+This will become Japan's largest facility for green hydrogen production, and will be located at the Suntory Minami Alps Hakushu Water Plant and Suntory Hakushu Distillery.
+With this system, Suntory plans to convert the heat energy used at the plants to green hydrogen, as well as study and collaborate with the prefecture regarding the use of green hydrogen in the area.

-For GHG related measures, we are reducing Scope 3 emissions through strengthening recycling of plastic bottles as well as starting project on regenerative agriculture.
+For GHG-related measures, we are reducing Scope 3 emissions through strengthening recycling of plastic bottles as well as starting project on regenerative agriculture.
 We have also approached raw ingredient suppliers to kick start collaborations.

-2022 Progress
+2023 Progress

-Water Sustainability

-Reduction of water used in direct operation

-Reduced the water intensity of production by 28.0% compared to 2015.
+Reduced the water intensity of production by 28% compared to 2015.

-Water replenishment

-Water resource cultivation activities implemented in 34% of all owned plants globally.
+Water resource cultivation activities implemented in 41% of all owned plants globally.

-Sustainable water use in raw ingredients

-- As an initiative on barley production through regenerative agriculture, we began working with our malt suppliers to verify the improvement of water use efficiency by improving soil water retention.

-- Started building a pilot program to assess and support water use through regenerative agriculture for coffee farmers in the Cerrado region of Brazil.
+- As an initiative on barley production through regenerative agriculture, we began working with our malt suppliers to verify the improvement of water use efficiency by improving soil water retention. - Started building a pilot program to assess and support water use through regenerative agriculture for coffee farmers in the Cerrado region of Brazil.

-Water education and access to safe water

-Total 810,000 people

-Water education program: 510,000 people

-Provision of safe water: 300,000
+Total 1,070,000 people Water education program: 710,000 people Provision of safe water: 360,000 people

-people